BakerNet/personal-site/blog/leaving_leadership.md

 ## Background {#background}

-I started my path into computer science and later software engineering was because of my love for [formal logic](https://en.wikipedia.org/wiki/Logic#Formal_logic) (more on that in a future blog post).
-Computer science, to me, felt like the perfect extension: applied logic on action.
+I started my path into computer science and later software engineering because of my love for [formal logic](https://en.wikipedia.org/wiki/Logic#Formal_logic) (more on that in a future blog post).
+Computer science, to me, felt like the perfect extension: applied logic in action.
 I became a software engineer not for the money — though that’s a nice bonus - nor solely for the products I build, but for the joy of exercising applied logic.

 I have spent my entire tech career at Multi Media LLC, climbing the ladder from Junior Engineer to Head of Engineering.
 Despite Multi Media LLC's significant revenue and scale, the company has remained relatively small in size, providing unique opportunities to have impact.
 There were less than 10 engineers when I joined and the engineering department is still well less than 100 in all roles.